naiiytom/JotaroInc-scrum-project/README.md

 # Jotaro Inc - Web Application: Part of Software Engineering Class

-a project using scrum framework to release product in each sprint, which sums up to 3 sprints.
+A semester project, which was part of Software Engineering class, using scrum framework to release product in each sprint, which sums up to 3 sprints.

-using docker or host this using xammp
+Using docker or host this locally using xammp

+## Run on docker using docker composer

+`
+docker
+`

+`
+docker-compose up -d
+`

+To acces website go to `http://localhost/`